-15 Heller, 554 U.S. 570, 627 (2008) ("We also recognize another important limitation on the right to keep and carry arms.
-[United States v.
-Miller 307 U.S. 174, 179 (1939)] said, as we have explained, that the sorts of weapons protected were those 'in common use at the time.'
-We think that limitation is fairly supported by the historical tradition of prohibiting the carrying of 'dangerous and unusual weapons.'") (citation omitted); see also Hollis v.
-Lynch, 827 F.3d 436, 451 (5th Cir.
-2016) ("Machineguns are dangerous and unusual and therefore not in common have uniformly held, for example, that machine guns are "dangerous and unusual" and that barring civilian possession of them does not offend the Second Amendment.
-Courts have also deemed silencers, grenades, bombs, mines, and short-barreled shotguns unprotected "dangerous and unusual" weapons.
-Several courts have also held that military-style assault weapons and large-capacity magazines are unprotected by the Second Amendment, either because they are dangerous and unusual, or because they are comparable to the M-16, a weapon Heller permits prohibiting.
+similarly dangerous weapons, falls outside the protection of the Second Amendment.
+Lower courts have used this rationale to uphold laws prohibiting or regulating particularly "dangerous and unusual" weapons.
+15 Courts have uniformly held, for example, that machine guns are "dangerous and unusual" and that barring civilian possession of them does not offend the Second Amendment.
+16 Courts have also deemed silencers, grenades, bombs, mines, and short-barreled shotguns unprotected "dangerous and unusual" weapons.
+17 Several courts have also held that military-style assault weapons and large-capacity magazines are unprotected by the Second Amendment, either because they are dangerous and unusual, or because they are comparable to the M-16, a weapon Heller permits prohibiting.
+18